boldflight/BibleConverter/test_EPUB/output/matt.md

 [15] He stayed there until Herod died.
 In this way what was spoken by the Lord through the prophet was fulfilled: “I called my Son out of Egypt.”
 [16] When Herod saw that he had been tricked by the wise men, he became enraged.
 He sent men to kill all the children in Bethlehem and throughout the surrounding region from the age of two and under, according to the time he had learned from the wise men.
 [17] Then what was spoken by Jeremiah the prophet was fulfilled:
+[18] “A voice was heard in Ramah, weeping and loud wailing,
+Rachel weeping for her children, and she did not want to be comforted, because they were gone.”

 ### The Return to Nazareth